Th3Catalyst/pygameGUI/README.md

 - (x,y): position of the center of the text

 ### pygameGUI.Button(text,font,color, (x,y), command=None)
 creates a button object that can be added to a menu.
-In order to use the on click you must add the button to a [Manager](#pygameGUI.Manager(name=None)).
+In order to use the on click you must add the button to a [Manager](https://github.com/Th3Catalyst/pygameGUI?tab=readme-ov-file#pygameguimanagernamenone).
 ARGS:
 - text (string): the text displayed
 - font (pygame.font.Font object): text font